andgarci/aws-account-wc/README.md

 # AWS Simple Application - World Cup historical information API
 Infrastructure repository

-This simple project is inteded to show how different services are integrated through infrastructure and automation.
+This simple project is intended to show how different services are integrated through infrastructure and automation.
-Two repositories are implicated whithin this solution
+Two repositories are implicated in this solution.

 ### Iac Terraform
 - https://github.com/andgarci/aws-account-wc